Add as a preferred source on Google

 What Does This Recipe Taste Like?

-This cucumber sauce has a flavor similar to tzatziki.
-It’s smooth, creamy, and rich thanks to the yogurt and cheese which also give it a subtle hint of tanginess.
+This creamy sauce has a flavor similar to tzatziki.
+It’s smooth and rich thanks to the yogurt and cheese, which also give it a subtle hint of tanginess.
 Paired with herbs and spices, it has a refreshing combination of light and savory flavors that pair well with all your favorite savory recipes.

-Good question!
-The two are very similar, and we used tzatziki as inspiration for this feta cucumber sauce but added a twist.
+This sauce and traditional tzatziki are very similar — we used the classic as an inspiration for this version but added our own flair.
 Unlike tzatziki, this recipe is loaded with protein thanks to the use of both Greek yogurt and cottage cheese.
-As a result, it is also thicker than tzatziki.
-We also incorporate a few extra seasonings to make the flavor truly unique.
+As a result, it’s also thicker than tzatziki.
+Then, we incorporated a few extra seasonings to make the flavor truly unique.

 Ingredients You’ll Need

-Crafting this flavorful feta cucumber sauce is super easy less than 10 ingredients, most of which you likely already have on hand!
+Crafting this flavorful sauce is super easy with less than 10 ingredients, most of which you likely already have on hand!
 Here’s everything you’ll need:

-• Feta Cheese – This forms the base of the dip.
+• Feta Cheese – This helps to form the base of the dip.
 For the best taste and texture, opt for a full-fat block.

 • Greek Yogurt – We prefer to use plain, full-fat varieties for an ultra-creamy consistency.
 If preferred, low-fat options can be used.
 Just know that the texture of your sauce will vary slightly.